vscorza0093/unit_tests/README.md

         pip install pytest-cov

-* We have to know all the functionaties embraced by the test coverage
+* We have to know all the functionalities embraced by the test coverage